 Edible Uses of Wild Leek

 Some folks can stomach the strong bulbs, some can’t.
 One bulb can ruin a dish for super sensitive tummies.
-The leaves are amazing enough, and leaving the bulbs will keep carpets of ramps in the woods.
-United Plant Savers recommends taking just one leaf per plant.
+The leaves are amazing enough, and leaving the bulbs and rhizomes (at least leave the rhizomes) will keep carpets of ramps in the woods.
+United Plant Savers recommends taking just one leaf per plant in areas where it’s at risk.
 The young leaves are best until they unfurl into broad leaves.

-Bulbs, if you must, can be harvested early spring through autumn.
+Bulbs can be harvested early spring through autumn.
 But please give this article a gander.
-And/or check out Caleb’s video:

 Medicinal Uses of Wild Leek